peteroupc/CBOR/docs/PeterO.Cbor.JSONOptions.md

     public bool Base64Padding { get; }

-If<b>true</b>, include padding when writing data in base64url or traditional base64 ormat to JSON.
+If <b>true</b>, include padding when writing data in base64url or traditional base64 format to JSON.

 The padding character is '='.

 <b>Returns:</b>

-The default is<b>false</b>, no padding.
+The default is. <b>false</b>, no padding.